 Thank you for your interest in Wiregrass Georgia Technical College.
 As the flagship technical college in South Georgia, and with four major locations to serve you (BHI-Ben Hill-Irwin, CK-Cook, CFE-Coffee, and VLD-Valdosta), WGTC is dedicated to the recruitment, development and retention of a highly qualified and diverse workforce.
 Please take a moment to review our employment opportunities, benefits, and other links of interest.
 If you have any questions, please feel free to contact our office Monday-Thursday, 8:00 a.m.-5:30 p.m. and Friday, 8:00 a.m.-3:00 p.m.
 Thanks again for your interest in the college and we look forward to serving you in the future!

-Click to view instructions for using the Online Job Center.
+Click below to view instructions for using the Online Job Center.

 Wiregrass Georgia Technical College participates in the Federal Government E-Verify Program which is an Internet-based system that allows businesses to determine the eligibility of their employees to work in the United States.
 Federal law requires all employers to verify the identity and employment eligibility of all persons hired to work in the United States on or after July 1, 2007.
 We participate in the web-based program, E-Verify (Employment Verification), to fulfill this requirement.
 When necessary, we will provide the Social Security Administration (SSA) and, if necessary, the Department of Homeland Security (DHS) with information from your DHS Form I-9 to confirm work authorization.